Exhibition

 CLICK HERE to schedule your visit.

-River Valley Arts Collective presents Attunements, a solo exhibition by Julianne Swartz curated by Liz Munsell.
-The presentation includes a series of corpulent ceramic and copper vessels alongside works made with fine metal filaments, some that are nearly imperceptible.
-Intertwined in conjoined pairs, the vessels are animated with resonant frequencies produced by the size and shape of their forms, which permeate the space with sonic and physical stimuli.
+River Valley Arts Collective is pleased to present Attunements, a solo exhibition by Julianne Swartz at the Al Held Foundation, opening during UPSTATE ART WEEKEND and on view from June 26 through August 15, 2026.
+Curated by Liz Munsell, the presentation includes a series of corpulent ceramic and copper vessels alongside works made with fine metal filaments that are nearly imperceptible.
+Intertwined in conjoined pairs, the vessels are activated with resonant frequencies, which permeate the space with sonic and physical stimuli.
 Meanwhile, orb-like and linear wire constructions and weavings silently adhere to the architecture of the space, playing with light and gravity as a material.
-Together these works foster an openness to discovery of even the slightest visual, auditory, or haptic presence.
-Vibrations can be felt in the body and in the architecture, conjoining inanimate volumes and living bodies visiting the room.
+Together, these works foster an openness to discovery of even the slightest visual, auditory, or haptic presence.
+Vibrations can be felt in the air and the surrounding architecture, conjoining inanimate volumes and living bodies visiting the room.

 JULIANNE SWARTZ makes sculptures and site-specific installations that synthesize sound, light, energy, and matter into opportunities for embodied attention.
 Her work invites tactile, auditory, and affective engagement, attuning viewers to unseen forces and making immaterial energies perceptible.
 Recent exhibition venues include the Scottsdale Museum of Art, Scottsdale, AZ, Bozar Arts Center, Brussels, BE and the Grey Art Museum, New York, NY.
 Past exhibition venues include Tate Liverpool Museum, Mass MoCA, the Highline, NYC, the Whitney Museum of American Art (2004 Biennial exhibition), the New Museum, the Jewish Museum, NY, and MoMA PS1.
 Awards include the Foundation for Contemporary Arts Fellowship in Music and Sound, Anonymous Was a Woman Award, American Academy of Arts and Letters Artist Fellowship, Joan Mitchell Foundation Award for Painters and Sculptors, and New York Foundation for the Arts Fellowship in Sculpture.
 Julianne lives and works in Stone Ridge, New York.
 She is on the faculty at Bard College and serves on the board of Governors for the Skowhegan School of Art.